-This course considers the development, identification implementation, and generation of information from research as input to marketing decisions.
-Emphasis is given to the marketing manager's perspective determining whether additional information is needed and, if so, how the information should be acquired.
-Topics include problem definition, model building, systems design, research design budgeting, and interpretation and reporting of information.
+This course considers the development, implementation, identification and generation of information from research as input to marketing decisions.
+Emphasis is given to the marketing manager's perspective determining whether additional in information is needed and, if so, how the information should be acquired.
+Topics include problem definition, model building, systems design, research design and budgeting, and interpretation and reporting of information.
 This course makes extensive use of statistical software.